luucasAlbuq/basicNodeJsCrud/README.md

 # basicNodeJsCrud
-Just a basic crud using nodeJS, Exoress and MongoDB
+Just a basic crud using nodeJS, Express and MongoDB